 Ice Navigators are currently assessed using the criteria in the Arctic Shipping Pollution Prevention Regulations.
 Personnel must have served on a ship as master or person in charge of the deck watch for 50 days or more.
 Thirty of those days must have been spent in Arctic waters where the ship required assistance from an icebreaker or had to make manoeuvres to avoid concentrations of ice.

 [An ice navigation simulation platform has been developed to help train Ice Navigators.
-For further information on training of Ice Navigators, contact the Arctic Shipping section of the Design, Equipment and Boating Safety.]
+For further information on training of Ice Navigators, contact the Arctic Shipping section of the Domestic Vessel Regulatory Oversight and Boating Safety.]